jian-leopoldo/tasker/README.md

 Some items to make project better

+- [] Refactoring Module to mount in terminal feedback
 - [] Separate project structure in modules - Doing
 - [] Convert commandline execution in aync execution
 - [] Provide a API to acess data
 - [] Add task scheduler
 - [] Task execution using PubSub pattern
+- [] Improve documentation and README